sandra6392/group_project/README.md

 # group_project
 this is for the devops class
-git checkout-b feature -sandra vi Sandra-md
+git checkout-b feature -sandra Nwabunike vi Sandra Nwbunike-md